 Ginny Bixby: Access to public records can be the key to great journalism, especially at a public university.
 By examining public records, student journalists gain information about a school’s operations and hold school officials accountable for their actions.
 For student journalists at Florida State University in Tallahassee, covering the athletics department is about to become… Continue reading PODCAST: What the privatization of Florida State University’s athletics department will mean for journalists

-Every month, the Student Press Law Center makes a list of paid journalism internships.
-It’s never too early to get a head start on applying for internships for the upcoming semester, and major news outlets are offering some great opportunities this fall.
+Every month, the Student Press Law Center publishes a list of paid journalism internships.
+Here are a bunch of fall internship opportunities that are still accepting applications.
 Did we miss any?
 Send an email to SPLC reporter Ginny Bixby to get internship information added.
 August 1 Slate (New York) Editorial Internship — Candidates for the… Continue reading These paid fall journalism internships are open now!

 Q: Does including “in my opinion” protect me from a libel or defamation suit?
 A: Including the phrase “in my opinion” — for example, “In my opinion, the coach is a cheater” — does not create an automatic shield to libel.
 Neither does simply reprinting what someone else has said by saying something like, “‘The coach is a… Continue reading Ask SPLC: Does including “in my opinion” protect me from a libel or defamation suit?

 Editor's Note: The Student Press Law Center signed onto a friend-of-the-court brief from the Brechner Center for Freedom of Information at the University of Florida.
 This story was originally published by the Brechner Center.
 Police who exercise arrest powers at private universities should abide by the same transparency standards as all other law-enforcement agencies, a… Continue reading Campus police records should be open for public inspection, open-government coalition tells state Supreme Court